Nagelfar/RestaurantKata/README.md

 - each actor is implemented as independent runnable application, and it can be started with a simple CLI command
 - configuration parameters of an application can be set/overridden via environment variables
-- all communication is done via unsecured HTTP and the exposed port can be configured via the `PORT` environment variable
+- all communication is done via unsecured HTTP and the exposed port can be configured via a dedicated environment variable (e.g. `PORT` or `ASPNETCORE_URLS`)
 - logs messages are written to the console / STDOUT

 ### Starting points